 Yes.
 All accredited schools are required to administer both ASQ-3 and ASQ:SE-2 to incoming kindergarten students.
 This includes incoming kindergarten students enrolled in virtual schools and virtual programs.
-Virtual administrators should contact Stacy Clarke, kansasicc@ksde.org, to discuss where students will be reported in the ASQ Online system.
+Virtual administrators should contact Stacy ClarkeStacy.Clarke@ksde.gov, to discuss where students will be reported in the ASQ Online system.